frankcaron/salesforce-embedded-login-example/README.md

 * `OAUTH_CALLBACK_URL` is your Heroku app's fully-qualified callback URL.
 Just change the base URL.
 * `HOSTED_APP_URL_PROD` is your Heroku app's base URL without a trailing slash.
 * `BG_FAKE` is replaced with a picture of your chosen existing website for the background.

+You'll also need to take the `sfdc_authmagic.js` file and upload it as public static content to your Salesforce org.
+The fully-qualified URL should be then filled into the final environment `STATIC_ASSET_URL`.

+# Tweaking the Front-End

 You can modify the template code in index.ejs to align your log in button where it makes sense.